parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/housing.md

 </iframe>
 </div>

+Some people can have difficulties with living well within their home.
+For example, difficulties with climbing stairs, or their bathroom.
+This section covers home adaptations that can help support you to live independently within your own home.
+It also covers your options if your home is no longer suitable for you.

 ## Staying in your Own Home

 For many people, the preference is to stay at home which can be helped by making small changes.
 Equipment and adaptations to your home, can help you stay independent at home for longer.
 Equipment is discussed on the <a href="/learn/living-with-parkinsons/practical-advice/daily-living" class="internal-link">_Daily Living_</a> page, and below we cover possible home adaptations.